JeremyTallant/sales_dashboard/README.md

 ![image](images/Dashboard2.png)
 ## Communicate Insights
-Now for the must important step in the whole process, communicating the insights to stakeholders.
+Now for the most important step in the whole process: communicating the insights to stakeholders.
 The following key insights have been discerned from the dashboard, which helps in answering pivotal business questions:

 1. **Sales Trends**: There has been a notable upward trend in sales across all segments, with an average growth rate of 24% annually.
 This consistent rise indicates a healthy expansion in the company's market reach and product acceptance.